erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 From the very start of my compiler, errors cases had to be handled; after all, giving errors is the most important job of a compiler.
 The `Result` type is one of my favorite tools, but there's the thorny question of what the error type ought to be.
-I made a deliberate choice to use the simplest possible design for my Error types: just strings.
+I made a deliberate choice to use the simplest possible design for my Error types: just strings[^1].
 <Why was this simple and why was it mediocre?
 (Is this a repetition of above and is that wrong?)>
 Why?
 One, I did not know enough Rust to make good judgements on how more complex design choices might shape my productivity and code.
 Two, with so much Rust to learn, I made a choice